6 Ways That Membership Site Owners Should Be Using Remarketing

 As you can see, the potential for using remarketing ads as part of the marketing strategy for your membership site is huge.

-In terms of how to actually implement remarketing on Facebook, we have a full course available to Member Site Academy members showing you step by step how to set this up.
+In terms of how to actually implement remarketing on Facebook, we have a full course available to Membership Academy members showing you step by step how to set this up.

 Are you currently using remarketing for your own membership site?
 What strategies have worked for you?
 Will you be experimenting with remarketing using the above advice?
 Or do you have a question about remarketing for membership sites that you’d like us to answer?
 Let us know in the comments below…